uranus-aqua/TEA-calendar/README.md

 ## Acknowledgements

-* Calendrical data from Professor Yuk Tung Liu's [Conversion between Western and Chinese Calendar (722 BCE — 2200 CE)](https://ytliu0.github.io/ChineseCalendar/index.html), one of the bestS, if not the best source now published.
+* Calendrical data from Professor Yuk Tung Liu's [Conversion between Western and Chinese Calendar (722 BCE — 2200 CE)](https://ytliu0.github.io/ChineseCalendar/index.html), one of the best, if not the best source now published.